-Citation: 33 CF 151.59(b)
+Citation: 33 CFR 151.59(b)

-The master or person in charge of each ship under paragraph (a)(1) or (a)(2) of this section shall ensure that one or more placards meeting the requirements of this section are displayed in prominent locations and in sufficient numbers so that they can be read by the crew and passengers.
-These locations must be readily accessible to the intended reader and may include embarkation points, food service facilities, garbage handling spaces, and common spaces on deck.
-If the Captain of the Port determines that the number or location of the placards is insufficient to adequately inform crew and passengers, the Captain of the Port may require additional placards and may specify their locations.
-R 151.59 (b)
+- (a) The master or person in charge of a ship, including a drilling rig or platform, to which this section applies shall ensure that one or more placards meeting the requirements of this section are displayed in prominent locations and in sufficient numbers so that they can be read by the crew and passengers.
+These locations must be readily accessible to the intended reader and may include embarkation points, food service facilities, garbage handling spaces, living spaces, and common areas on deck.
+If the Captain of the Port (COTP) determines that the number or location of the placards is insufficient to adequately inform crew and passengers, the COTP may require additional placards and may specify their locations. - (b) Each placard must be at least 20 cm (8 in) wide by 12 1/2 cm (5 in) high, made of a durable material, and legible.

-Seasonal Item: 4.n
+Seasonal Item: 4.m (Sat/Unsat)

-Checked Human Factors (crew familiar with procedures, sanitation maintained, protective equipment available if needed, warning signs posted) (33CFR151.63(b)) Master and crew were familiar with essential shipboard Hazardous Material handling procedures.
+Checked Human Factors (crew familiar with procedures, personal protective equipment (PPE) available if needed, sanitation maintained) (33 CFR 151.63(b))

+- 1. Master and crew were familiar with essential shipboard Hazardous Material handling procedures. - 2.
 Personal protective equipment available, functioning and in place (ILO 134).

-Sanitation, from a health standpoint, being maintained (ILO 147)
+3. Sanitation, from a health standpoint, being maintained (ILO 147)